Skip to content

 Yes, the University of Kentucky is regionally accredited.

-No; graduates of the online program receive the same degree as their on-ground counterparts.
-There is no difference in the diploma, and modality (online) is not mentioned.
+No; graduates of the online program receive the same degree as their hybrid counterparts.
+There is no difference in the diploma, and modality (online or hybrid) is not mentioned.

 The University of Kentucky’s physical campus is based in Lexington, Kentucky.